-In this exercise you will write a working program in Java to display an important message on the screen.
+In this exercise you will write a working program in Java to display an

 Open the text editor you installed in Exercise 0 and type the